WiproOpenSource/openbdre/metadata.md

 Build the sematic layer using visual workflow creator using the data you ingested.
 Supports Hive, Pig, Mapreduce, Spark , R etc
 Generates Oozie workflows

+Data Quality Framework:
+Validates your data using your rules in a distributed way Integrated with Drools rule engine

+HTML5 User Interface:
+Create ingestion, data generation, Crawler jobs or create Oozie workflows graphically without writing any code One click deploy and execute jobs without SSH into the edge node.